prajapatin/personalwebsite/source/_posts/2017-08-31-signalr-based-app-on-service-fabric.markdown

 <h4>The NotificationDispatcher Project</h4>

-From this project, we want to send custom messages to service bus topic so that above mentioned SignalR host project can listen to those messages.
+From this project, we want to send custom messages to service bus topic so that above mentioned SignalR host service can listen to those messages.
 The stateless service provides us entry point to run our service and we will be using it as below to send custom message every 15 seconds.

 {% highlight C# %}